onepanelio/onepanel/README.md

 See `CONTRIBUTING.md` in each repository for development guidelines.
 Also, see [contribution guide](https://docs.onepanel.ai/docs/getting-started/contributing) for additional guidelines.

 ## Acknowledgments
-We use these excellent open source projects to power different areas of Onepanel:
+Onepanel seamlessly integrates the following excellent open source projects.
+We are grateful for the support these communities provide and do our best to contribute back as much as possible.

 [Argo](https://github.com/argoproj/argo)\
 [CVAT](https://github.com/opencv/cvat)\
 [JupyterLab](https://github.com/jupyterlab/jupyterlab)

 ## License
 Onepanel is licensed under [Apache 2.0](https://github.com/onepanelio/core/blob/master/LICENSE).